Nanny vs Daycare: What’s the Right Choice for Your Child?

 In contrast, nannies aren’t always educated about the different milestones.
 They may not always be equipped to help your child meet them.
 As a parent, you would need to provide all of the fine motor learning tools and basic instructions for your nanny to help your child progress through the various stages of their early childhood development.

 Daycares typically have a sick policy in place.
-Here, we ask that employees and children not enter the facility if they’re showing certain symptoms—like vomiting, rashes, pink eye, fever of 100.4, and persistent diarrhea.
+Here, we ask that employees and children not enter our daycare facility if they’re showing certain symptoms—like vomiting, rashes, pink eye, fever of 100.4, and persistent diarrhea.
 This protects everyone and helps keep your child from getting sick from other children or staff.

 Unless you enforce it, there aren’t typically sick policies involved in nanny situations.
 Your nanny and children may still be exposed to each other if one individual is not feeling completely well.